astiopin/astiopin.github.io/_posts/2019-01-04-qbez-parabola.markdown

 ## Arc length

 In degenerate cases the arc length is the length of the corresponding line segments.
-In non-degenerate case, the arc length of a quadratic bezier can be found as
+In non-degenerate case, the arc length of a quadratic Bézier can be found as

 $$l = s \cdot \left( L(x_1) - L(x_0) \right)$$